Skip to main content

 Do you feel constantly exhausted, even after a full night’s sleep?
 Chronic fatigue can be a sign of high insulin levels because your body struggles to access stored fat for energy.
 When insulin is elevated, it blocks your body’s ability to burn fat, leaving it searching for other sources of energy—primarily glucose.
 However, if your blood sugar is stable or low, your body may turn to muscle for fuel.
 Since breaking down muscle isn’t ideal, your body will instead slow your metabolism to conserve energy, making you feel sluggish and tired throughout the day.
 Essentially, your body is running low on fuel but doesn’t want to burn muscle, so it’s like it’s pressing the “pause” button, leaving you craving naps and feeling drained.

-High insulin levels can lead to visible changes in your skin, and these changes go beyond just dark patches or skin tags.
-Elevated insulin often triggers chronic inflammation, which can result in collagen damage—a key protein responsible for keeping your skin firm and youthful.
+Chronic inflammation can also result in collagen damage—a key protein responsible for keeping your skin firm and youthful.
 Over time, this collagen damage becomes irreparable, leading to premature skin aging, including fine lines and wrinkles.
-In addition to wrinkles, high insulin can worsen acne by increasing oil production and inflammation in the skin.
 This combination of accelerated skin aging and breakouts is a direct consequence of prolonged, unchecked insulin levels.
 If you’re noticing early signs of aging or more frequent acne flare-ups, high insulin could be a contributing factor.